 Classically, patients with exacerbations of asthma or COPD present with complaints of dyspnea, chest tightness, wheezing, and cough.
 Risk factors for death from asthma exacerbation include past history of severe exacerbation, ≥2 hospitalizations or >3 ED visits for asthma in the past year, >2 canisters per month of inhaled short-acting β2 agonist (SABA), low socioeconomic status or history of illicit drug use, or psychiatric disease.
 Physical examination shows wheezing with prolonged expiration.
 Wheezing does not correlate with the degree of airflow obstruction; a “quiet chest” may indicate severe airflow restriction.
 Patients with severe attacks may be sitting upright with forward posturing, with pursed-lip exhalation, accessory muscle use, paradoxical respirations, and diaphoresis.
 Pulsus paradoxus of 20 mm Hg or higher may be seen.
 Severe airflow obstruction and ventilation/perfusion imbalance can cause hypoxia and hypercapnia.
 Hypoxia is characterized by tachypnea, cyanosis, agitation, apprehension, tachycardia, and hypertension.
 Signs of hypercapnia include confusion, tremor, plethora, stupor, hypopnea, and apnea.
 Impending respiratory failure may be signaled by alteration in mental status, lethargy, minimal or absent breath sounds, acidosis, worsening hypoxia, and hypercapnia.

 DIAGNOSIS AND DIFFERENTIAL

-Emergency department diagnosis of asthma or COPD usually is made clinically, although signs and symptoms do ...
+Emergency department diagnosis of asthma or COPD usually is made clinically, although signs ...